jacek-marchwicki/example-rx-and-kotlin-and-either/articles/error-handling-coding.md

 ## EditText

-If you implement login view and user type wrong password you can do this like:
+If you implement login screen and user type wrong password you can do this like:

 ```kotlin
 val errorManager = ErrorManager(listOf(